vbaobao/vbaobao.github.io/docs/_posts/2021-07-09-a-new-start.md

 app.delete('/api/instructors/:instructorid', deleteInstructor);
 ```

-At the moment, the database used is still MongoDB.
+At the moment, the database used is still MongoDB, and we will be implementing a different database later on, so I won't go in-depth about what each function does just yet.
+But an overview:

 * `createInstructors` will insert a new instructor into the database.
 * `getInstructors` requires a course number, and will get all instructors for that particular course.